 With any disaster of such magnitude, many victims will have a wide variety of legal claims stemming from the Deepwater Horizon explosion and oil spill.
 A large number of these will be litigated as class action or individual lawsuits.
 BP has also begun accepting claims.
 The company has committed to pay legitimate and objectively verifiable claims for loss and damage caused by the spill.
 This may include claims for:

 While BP's claim information states that no person submitting a claim to BP will be required to waive the right to submit other claims or participate in separate legal actions relating to the Deepwater Horizon incident, to fully understand your legal rights and how they might be affected by filing a claim through BP, you should consider contacting an attorney.

-For more information on seeking relief, see the Federal Disaster Assistance resources for the Deepwater Horizon incident.
+For more information on seeking relief, see the federal Restore the Gulf website.

 A Unified Command was formed to respond and mitigate environmental damages resulting from the Deepwater Horizon incident.
 It is made up of the private companies involved in the incident (BP and Transocean), along with a host of federal agencies.
 The Deepwater Horizon Unified Command connects the organizations responding and provides a forum for those organizations to make consensus decisions.

 The Deepwater Horizon Unified Command's Joint Information Center provides coordinated and updated information about the response to the Deepwater Horizon crisis.

 Q: Who is investigating the Deepwater Horizon incident and response?

 The US Coast Guard and Mineral Management Service created a Deepwater Horizon Joint Investigation to find out the cause of the incident to the fullest extent possible, promote safety of life and property at sea, and obtain information for the purpose of preventing or reducing the effects of similar casualties in the future.
 Some of this will happen through public hearings conducted under the procedures for a Coast Guard Marine Board of Investigation.